UAE Property Notebook

 License Renewal FeeAnnual renewal of broker's license510 AED (approximately 140 USD)

-The Dubai Real Estate Institute manages the renewal exams, which combine multiple-choice questions with scenario-based inquiries.
-Hitting the minimum passing score set by DREI is essential.
-You’ll also need to resubmit key documents, including identity proof, photographs, and educational certificates.
+The renewal exam combines multiple-choice questions with scenario-based inquiries.
+Hitting the minimum DREI passing score is essential.
+Re-submitting key documents (identity proof, photographs, educational certificates) completes the cycle.

 RequirementDetails